-Use inlets and outlets of equal area and maximize the vertical distance between these two sets of apertures.
+- Recommendation Use inlets and outlets of equal area and maximize the vertical distance between these two sets of apertures.
 Place inlets close to or in the floor or at the occupied level.
-Locate the outlets closer to the ceiling on the opposite wall.

-Stack ventilation is one of two methods of providing natural ventilation (the other - cross ventilation - is described in the previous guideline).
+Locate the outlets closer to the ceiling on the opposite wall. - DescriptionStack ventilation is one of two methods of providing natural ventilation (the other cross ventilation is described in the previous guideline).
 Stack ventilation utilizes air density differences to provide air movement across a space.
-At least two ventilation apertures need to be provided - one closer to the floor and the other high in the space.
+At least two ventilation apertures need to be provided one closer to the floor and the other high in the space.

 Warmed by internal loads (people, lights and equipment), the indoor air rises.
 This creates a vertical pressure gradient within the enclosed space.
-If an aperture is available near the ceiling, the warmer air at the upper levels will escape as the cool outside air is drawn in through the lower aperture.
+If an aperture is available near the ceiling, places